uoregon-libraries/rais-image-server/docker/s3demo/README.md

 This is a pretty weak demo, so be advised it's really just for testing, not production use.
 Some caveats:

-- In-memory caching is disabled in order to get realistic first-hit costs
-- The images pulled from S3 live in ephemeral storage and will be deleted after you delete the RAIS container, again, to make it simple to get at realistic first-hit costs
+- The images pulled from S3 live in ephemeral storage and will be deleted after you delete the RAIS container.
+This makes it simple to get at realistic first-hit costs
 - If you have non-images in your S3 bucket, behavior is undefined
 - If you're running anything else on your server at port 80, this demo won't